liobaberndt/ucl-mres/module4/session3/README.md

 ---

-## Part C – Inspect model fit for this one subject
+## Part C - Inspect model fit for this one subject

 - **Predicted vs observed**: Plot or inspect predicted spectra (and/or time series if relevant) vs observed data (e.g. at channel or source level as in dcm_ei/SPM).
-- **Residuals**: If available, look at residuals (observed minus predicted).
 - **Qualitative check**: Does the model capture the main features of the data (e.g. peaks, frequency range)?
 Note any limitations in your Overleaf Methods.

-Use SPM/dcm_ei plotting utilities or write a short script (e.g. in MATLAB) that loads the estimated DCM and produces one or two summary figures.
-You can keep the script in this repo or in a private folder; document in Overleaf what was done.
+Use SPM/dcm_ei plotting utilities or write a short script that loads the estimated DCM and produces one or two summary figures.
+You can keep the script in this repo; document in Overleaf what was done.

 ---

-## Part D – Writing in Overleaf (thesis)
+## Part D - Writing in Overleaf (thesis)

 In your **Overleaf thesis project**, add to the **Methods**: